braitsch/ofxDatGui/readme.md

 ---

-###Additonal Notes
+##Additonal Notes

-Feature requests, concerns and suggestions are all very welcome.<br>
+As this is a new project that is actively being developed, feature requests, concerns and suggestions are all very welcome.
-Please use Github Issues so that others can participate rather than emailing me directly.
-Thanks!